Windows Update for Business deployment service

 - Diagnostic data is set to Required or Optional.

 - The AllowWUfBCloudProcessing policy is set to 8.

 Set the AllowWUfBCloudProcessing policy

-To enroll devices in Windows Update for Business cloud processing, set the AllowWUfBCloudProcessing policy using mobile device management (MDM) policy.
+To enroll devices in Windows Update for Business cloud processing, set the AllowWUfBCloudProcessing policy using mobile device management (MDM) policy or Group Policy.

 |Policy||Sets registry key under HKLM\Software|